Divine Lorraine Hotel: Redevelopment

 In October 2012 the property was transferred to developer Eric Blumenfeld at the city's monthly Sheriff's sale, with Blumenfeld being the sole bidder.
-He gained control of the site in a two-step process: first, for an undisclosed price, he paid an outstanding note on the property from the New York-based Amalgamated Bank.
-Then he paid off city taxes and other liens.
-The value of both the mortgage and liens was $8,054,104.39.

 In February 2015 the developer announced renovation plans to convert the building into rental units with restaurants on the ground level pending closing on financing.
-As of May 2015 construction lighting was installed in the empty hotel and Procida Funding & Advisors agreed to lend $31.5M USD in construction funding.
-In August the Philadelphia Historical Commission approved the plans which will restore the building to its 1933 appearance.
-As of June 2016 a new rooftop "Divine Lorraine" sign had been installed and some interior apartments were nearing completion.
+In May 2015 construction lighting was installed in the empty hotel after an investment fund agreed to lend $31.5M USD in construction funding.
+In August the Philadelphia Historical Commission approved the plans to restore the building to its 1933 appearance.
+In June of 2016 a new rooftop "Divine Lorraine" sign had been installed and some interior apartments were nearing completion.

-As of April 2022, the Divine Lorraine is planned to turn back into a hotel.
+The building struggled with high vacancy and by 2020 the developer was in default on construction loans.
+In 2022 apartment leases were not being renewed and the building was converted into an extended-stay hotel known as the Mint House at The Divine Lorraine.
+In January 2025 the hotel portion, Mint House, was closed although all of the commercial venues and event spaces remained open.
+Ownership of the building passed to the lenders who announced plans to return it again to a residential apartment building.